Florida literature: Evolution

-Section 3: Themes in Florida literature
+Themes in Florida literature

 There is always an ultimate goal to be realized when an author decided to write a poem, drama, or fiction.
 Most of the writings are aimed at addressing issues faced in society.
 Squeeze Me, by Carl Hiaasen, addresses the shattered political and legal systems and human-nature conflict that exists in the state of Florida (Hiaasen).
 The novel displays on what is currently happening in the state, the innocents being punished and the guilty rewarded.
 The justice system of Florida receives criticism and ridicule for being biased in regards to racial differences (B. Nelson)[16].
 Most times, it is the black people who are caught on the wrong side of the law and harsh judgment is taken on them.
 An indication of how the legal system lacks transparency in dealing with black people's cases.
 Through the novels and dramas, authors illustrate and further provide solution on the change that can be implemented.
 The Literary works of Florida do not just entertain but open people's eyes to the cracks present in the city.